klis87/django-cloudinary-storage/README.md

 a new version of a file.

 Also, be aware that `collectstatic` will create a JSON file, which shows mapping of unhashed file names to their hashed versions.
-This file will be available at `./manifest/staticfiles.json` directory by default - you could change that in your `settings.py`, for example:
+This file will be available at `./manifest/staticfiles.json` by default - you could change that in your `settings.py`, for example:
 ```python
 import os